 Samoa Chocolate Coconut Truffles are for anyone who loves caramel, chocolate and coconut.
 They are delightfully rich and creamy on the inside, and perfectly crunchy on the outside.
-Samoa recipes are just plain delicious!My 12-year-old son has a handful of good girlfriends (trouble 😉 ), and they’re all Girl Scouts.
+Samoa recipes are just plain delicious!My 12-year-old son has a handful of good girlfriends (trouble 😉 ), and many are Girl Scouts.

 Each one hit him up to buy Girl Scout cookies.
 We certainly wouldn’t want to hurt any feelings, so our pantry is fully stocked.
 Gourmet as I may be, I do love a good Girl Scout cookie!
 I mean, who doesn’t!?